Nightly Business Report: Broadcast history

 On November 16, 2010, NBR Worldwide Inc. announced the promotions of Rodney Ward from Executive Editor to Executive Vice President of Special Projects.
 Ward's former executive editor duties were assumed by managing editor Wendie Feinberg, who was also promoted to Vice President/Managing Editor.
 Those changes also did not last long.
 On July 11, 2011, following the decision of PBS to drop the broadcast from its national schedule and cut all funding, NBR Worldwide Inc. announced the departures of Rodney Ward as Executive Vice President of Special Projects, and Wendie Feinberg, as Vice President/Managing Editor.
 In a press release, NBR Worldwide said the moves were "...part of its ongoing efforts to streamline operations and maximize resources."
 Chief Executive Officer Mykalai Kontilai said Miami-based anchor Tom Hudson would assume the role and title of Managing Editor, in addition to his current on-air duties.

 In November 2011, Rick Ray succeeded Kontilai as Chief Executive Officer of NBR Worldwide, Inc. after Kontilai sold the company to Atalaya Capital Management, a private equity firm based out of NYC.
 In addition, he also became the new executive producer of NBR.
 Gary Ferrell also departed the company at this time.
 Several additional members of the editorial staff were also fired.
+In addition, the show returned to American Public Television after six years on the PBS schedule.

 In December 2012, Atalaya fired another seven NBR editorial employees, including Chicago Bureau Chief Diane Eastabrook.
 The program also announced the complete closing of its Chicago bureau, leaving it with staff reporters only in New York and Washington, D.C.
 Of the terminated employees, NBR Managing Editor Tom Hudson said, "I consider it an honor to call them colleagues."

 On March 1, 2013, NBR aired its final broadcast under the production of WPBT.
 Effective March 4, 2013, CNBC would produce NBR.
 As a result, anchor Tom Hudson and many other correspondents Darren Gersh (Washington DC Bureau Chief) Suzanne Pratt (New York) And Erika Miller (New York) were laid off, and the show's Miami studios were shut down as well.
 CNBC's Tyler Mathisen replaced Hudson, and anchored alongside Susie Gharib from CNBC Global Headquarters in Englewood Cliffs, New Jersey.
 Gharib left NBR at the end of 2014 and was replaced with Sue Herera, who was previously Mathisen's co-anchor on CNBC's Power Lunch; Herera would remain with the program until a few weeks before it ended.
 On March 12, 2018, Bill Griffeth, formerly co-anchor of CNBC's Closing Bell, joined NBR to replace Tyler Mathisen.
 Griffeth was reunited with his former Power Lunch co-anchor, Sue Herera, on this program.